newcastleuniversity/puppet_module_microsoft_defender_atp_agent/README.md

 ### Soft dependencies

-- On Debian and derivatives, you need the *puppetlabs/apt* module.
+- On Debian and derivatives, you need the *puppetlabs/apt* module at minimum version 6.2.0
 - On RedHat and derivatives, you need the *puppetlabs/yumrepo_core* module.

 ## Usage